Terrewode Women's Fund

 As Uganda's first community hospital for fistula patients and maternal health it will replicate the Hamlin quality of fistula care.

-Photo by Lynne Dobson, Board of Directors, Terrewode Women's Fund
+Photo above by Lynne Dobson, Board of Directors, Terrewode Women's Fund

 "It's a condition practically unheard of in the United States and most Western countries.
 But in a culture where a woman's status and dignity is decided by her ability to provide a husband with multiple children, it can be a fate worse than death.